Can I be a sponsor for a member of my family?

 IRCC is not accepting applications to sponsor parents or grandparents at this time.

 Your parents or grandparents may be able to apply for a Super Visa to come to Canada as visitors for longer than the usual 6 months allowed on a visitor visa.
-The Super Visa is good for 10 years.
-It lets parents and grandparents stay for up to 2 years each time they visit, with the option to extend their stay for 2 more years while in Canada.
+The Super Visa is a multiple entry visa valid for 10 years.
+Starting July 4, 2022, it lets parents and grandparents stay for up to 5 years each time they visit, with the option to extend their stay for 2 more years while in Canada.
 This means Super Visa holders might be able to stay in Canada for up to 7 consecutive years.

 Get help if you need it